kaddiz/scopy/README.md

 # scopy
-Programm that copies files and directory trees.
+Program that copies files and directory trees.